-We all have biases to different investments and the reality is different investors will choose different investments.
+We all have biases toward different investments and the reality is different investors will choose different investments.
 I hope to outline some different investment options available to investors and talk simply about some of the good and bad points.

 When it comes to categorizing investments, I tend to look at three basic categories: Guaranteed investments, non-guaranteed investments, and hybrid products.

-1. Guaranteed Investments
+1. Guaranteed investments

 One of the most common and recognized guaranteed investment is the GIC or Guaranteed Investment Certificate.
 Essentially, guaranteed investments provide investments with two types of guarantee – a guarantee of capital and a guaranteed return.

-Other investments that fit into this category are high interest bank accounts, Canada Savings Bonds, Strip Bonds, T-Bills and term deposits.
+Other investments that fit into this category are high-interest bank accounts, Canada Savings Bonds, Strip Bonds, T-Bills and term deposits.

 Typically, there are three common negatives when we talk about guaranteed investments.
 The first concern is low returns.
 In fact, today we are in the midst of some of the lowest interest rates ever.
 The second concern is taxation.
-Guaranteed investments typically have the least tax efficient form of investment income – interest income.
+Guaranteed investments typically have the least tax-efficient form of investment income – interest income.
 Finally, it has been proven time and time again that guaranteed investments have a very difficult time keeping up with inflation.

-2. Non-guaranteed Investments
+2. Non-guaranteed investments

-With low interest rates, investors tend to look for alternatives to boost returns.
+With low-interest rates, investors tend to look for alternatives to boost returns.
 Unfortunately, the tradeoff for higher returns is that you must accept the fact that there will not be guarantees of performance.
 Investors choosing non-guaranteed investments will have to deal with the world of uncertainty.

 In this category, you will find things like mutual funds, stocks, real estate, gold, income trusts, hedge funds, wrap accounts or discretionary money management.
 In all these cases, you must accept a higher level of risk in return for some higher potential long-term returns.

 Of course, when the markets were roaring upward, it was much easier on the heart to take this higher level of risk.
 But when things are dropping, the rewards are not present and the risks seem too high.
-Welcome to the world of the non-guaranteed investments.
+Welcome to the world of non-guaranteed investments.

-3. Hybrid Products
+3. Hybrid products